pybokeh/dagster-partitioning-examples/readme.md

 2. DUCKDB_DB_PATH
 3. alphavantage.duckdb which is available in this repo's `db` folder.
 It has data thru 2023-04-21.

 You can enter the environment variables in a text file called .env per their recommended ["best practices"](https://docs.dagster.io/guides/dagster/using-environment-variables-and-secrets) or issue `export` or `set` commands.
-NOTE: When using the .env file method, it apparently does not work correctly when you are using Windows OS.

-After you have executed runs to materialize the new partitions and then you want to start over or try again, you can reset the sample duckdb database to the original state, just issue the following command in duckdb CLI:
+After you have successfully executed runs to materialize the new partitions and then if you want to start over or try again, you can reset the sample duckdb database to the original state, just issue the following command in duckdb CLI:

-delete from public.daily_stock_prices where date > '2021--4-21';
+delete from public.daily_stock_prices where date > '2021-4-21';

 Also in the dagit UI, go to Assets, select "daily_stock_prices" and then over on the right, choose option to "Wipe materializations".